 An innovative educator, Dr. Curtis has applied her training across health care, educational and business settings.
 She enjoyed a long career as Sr. VP at Zorro Productions, Inc., producing works across media and has written numerous booksfrom biographies to children’s fiction.

-Cathryn Castle Garcia and Capt.
-Gui Garcia are veteran scuba instructors and owners of C2G2 Productions, specializing in underwater and wildlife 8k film production, photography, editing and publishing.
-Cathryn has served as executive editor of Dive Training magazine for more than 20 years and is also the managing editor of California Diving News.
-She has published the memoirs of several notable scuba industry authors, including Chuck Nicklin and Stan Waterman.
-In addition to being a photographer and filmmaker, Gui works as a yacht captain.
-The couple recently completed a private yacht expedition from Ft.
-Lauderdale to Australia, covering more than 46,000 nautical miles over a three-year period.
+Cathryn Castle Garcia and Gui Garcia are veteran scuba instructors who own C2G2 Productions, specializing in underwater 8k film production.
+Cathryn has served as executive editor of Dive Training magazine for over 20 years and is the managing editor of California Diving News.
+In addition to being a photographer and filmmaker, Gui is a yacht captain.
+The couple recently published their first book, Ocean Metaphor: Unexpected Life Lessons from the Sea.

 Over the past 39 years, Eric Hanauer’s photos and articles have been published in magazines, books, posters, and DVDs worldwide.
 He has written guidebooks to the Red Sea and Micronesia, as well as an oral history of diving in America.
 For the past dozen years he has concentrated more on video.
 His work has been shown in festivals, on the internet, and in TV commercials.
 Eric is an emeritus professor of physical education at Cal State Fullerton, where he founded the scuba program and coached swimming and water polo.